Photo Cred: The Four Posts of Avila, Spain (1566) by Francisco de Arellano

 4) The Inspiration of Scripture

-The inspiration of Scripture is the final Essential and it is the root belief that guides the belief of the inerrancy of Scripture and at the same time, gives us Christians the other 3 Essentials.
+The inspiration of Scripture is the final Essential and it is the root belief that guides the belief of the inerrancy of Scripture.
+At the same time, this final Essential gives us Christians the other 3 Essentials.
 In order to understand biblical inerrancy, we must properly understand biblical inspiration.
 If the Bible was not divinely inspired, then why should we believe the Bible to be inerrant as the infallible Word of God?

 The idea of inspiration can be traced far back in history to the Israelites and their beloved fondness for the Torah, as it was the very Word of God that inspired Moses to write those first five books of the Bible.
 It was the Law that the Hebrews lived by and this was the start of the canon of Scripture.
 Since then, that understanding of the holy canon of Scripture now includes the entirety of the Old and New Testaments.
 Once belief in the inspiration of Scripture is established, we can then conclude the inerrancy of Scripture.